AI in marketing: explanation, opportunities, examples

 However, the technology is by no means limited to these industries, and companies outside these sectors can also benefit significantly - provided they have sufficient amount of data of sufficient quality on customers and prospects.

-Create your website with us!
+Create your digital project with us!